 Edinburgh Vacation.
 This post covers what the guidebooks don’t tell you.
 It offers practical information to enable you to plan your trip to Edinburgh.
 It may even save you money.

 Whether you travel to Edinburgh by car from another part of the UK, bus, train or plane you are guaranteed a warm welcome.
 It’s full of historic buildings and not just the castle.
 There is so much to see and do.
-I’d compare it to a really good buffet where you find you have so much on your plate at the end you don’t know where to start.
+I’d compare it to a really good buffet where you find you have so much to choose from, you don’t know where to start.

 My advice would be to plan your trip beforehand and hopefully this article will be of some help.